NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 1. The device should have a generic name, if it will have many variants.
 For instance, a “Resistor” or “Capacitor” device will have variants for different package sizes and values.
 2. Put the symbol at the origin (in the left-hand pane of the device editing window)
 3. Choose a sensible name for the device.
 The guidelines for symbols generally apply here as well.
 4. When you create variants in the device, give them descriptive names.
 For instance, for 10Ohm, 0805 resistor, “-100R-0805” would be good name.
-Avoid having an unnamed variant unless there is really only ever going to be one variant (e.g., for the IMU).
+Avoid having an unnamed variant unless there is really only ever going to be one variant.
 5. Make sure to connect the symbol pins to package pins correctly.
 Check it, check it again, have your partner check it.
 This is a common source of hard-to-find bugs.
 6. Set the “Value” radio button appropriately.
 Things like resistors and capacitors naturally have a value (i.e., a resistance or a capacitance), others, like the microcontroller, do not.
+If you set the value radio button, your schematic symbol should include ">NAME" in layer `Names`.
 7. Set the prefix appropriately: “R” for resistor, “Q” for mosfets, “U” for ICs, “D” for diodes, etc. This is what Eagle will start the reference designator with (e.g., “R1”, “Q2”).

 You should have one variant for each different physical device you might include in your design.
 For instance, if you have two 0805 resistors with different resistances, you should one variant for each of them.
 In this case, you should add attribute (see below) called “VALUE” that specifies the value (e.g., “10R” for 10 Ohms, “1nF” for 1 nanofarad).

-You can attach metadata to each variant of your device using “attributes.”
-(Eagle provides the notion of “technologies” which are different sets of attributes for a device.
-You should always use the unnamed technology: “”) All your variants should have the following attributes.
+You can attach metadata to each variant of your device using "attributes."
+(Eagle provides the notion of "technologies" which are different sets of attributes for a device.
+You should always use the unnamed technology: "") All your variants should have the following attributes:

 * DIST – distributer (For us, this is always “Digikey”)
 * DISTPN – Distributer part number. i.e., Digikey’s part number.
 This is different from the manufacturer’s part number.
 * CREATOR – Your name, if you designed the part.

 All these attributes should be “constant” which means you can’t change them on a per-part basis in the schematic.
+Set this via the drop down in the attribute editor window.

 DIST and DISTPN are especially critical, because when we go to order parts for your quadcopter, we will use this information to know what to order.

 ### Notes on Individual Parts

+The data sheets for all the parts are in `QuadClass-Resources/Datasheets`.

+#### Resistor

+* Include “RES” in the name of the device your create.
+* Make sure SMDs extend 0.5 mm beyond the end of the resistor.
+* The prefix for your resistor device should be “R” for resistor.
+* Name the variant so it’s clear it’s a 0 Ohm resistor.
+Something like “-0Ohm” would make sense.

 #### LEDs